johnlarson/blu/docs/quickstart.rst

 If it works, you've created a simple web app using Blu.

-To learn how to serve from URL paths other than ``/``, see :ref:`Routing`.

 To learn how make more complex pages in Blu, see :ref:`Creating Pages`.

-For a tutorial covering some basic topics, see :ref:`Tutorial: To-do List App`.

-Other topics are covered in the :ref:`User Guide`.